 Almost all the carbs present in olives are fibers, therefore their net carbs are extremely low.
 On top of this, olives come most of the time marinated with oil, and therefore are a great low-carb-friendly vegetable!

-Since cucumbers belong to the cucurbitacae family (along with zucchini, pumpkin, watermelons and many others), they are full of water and low in carbs.
+Since cucumbers belong to the Cucurbitaceae family (along with zucchini, pumpkin, watermelons, and many others), they are full of water and low in carbs.
 The carbs in cucumber are as low as 2g/100g so even with fivers as low as 0.7g/100g, cucumber is still on the keto-friendly podium of fruit vegetables.

 Avocados have a relatively high amount of carbs (9g/100g) but almost all of it is fibers.
-So it’s one of the best keto-friendly vegetable as it also contain a lot of good healthy fats.
+So it’s one of the best keto-friendly vegetables as it also contains a lot of good healthy fats.

-Zucchini belong the the same cucurbitacae family as cucumbers.
+Zucchini belongs to the same Cucurbitaceae family as cucumbers.
 They share a lot of very similar characteristics and zucchinis are also an excellent keto vegetable.

 Tomatoes have the reputation of being a fruit – unlike the other fruit veggies on this low-carb-friendly vegetable list that are not widely known to be fruit.
 Tomatoes are therefore often wrongly accused of not being keto-friendly.
 The reality is that their net carbs are very low!

-Pumpkin is one of the quite good vegetable on keto.
+Pumpkin is one of the quite good vegetables on keto.
 With 5g/100g of fiber, it is good for your guts!

 Green beans have 7g of carbs, and 2.7g of fiber, keeping the net carbs relatively low.

-Asparagus are actually more than flower buds as we also eat the whole stem.
+Asparagus is actually more than just a flower bud as we also eat the whole stem.
 They are low in carb, low in fiber, making them an excellent Keto-friendly vegetable.

-Despite coming from the same family, the broccoli doesn’t absorb as much water as the cauliflower, so its net carb remain stable when boiled, at 4g/100g.
+Despite coming from the same family, the broccoli doesn’t absorb as much water as the cauliflower, so its net carbs remain stable when boiled, at 4g/100g.

-Leafy greens are all these vegetables that that we mostly east as leaves, like Spinach, Cabbage, Kale or lettuces.
+Leafy greens are all these vegetables that we mostly east as leaves, like Spinach, Cabbage, Kale, or lettuces.
 They are all very good on a low carb diet.